SandraLeGrand/Landform-Reference-Data-Chihuahuan-Desert/README.md

 * Jorge A. Ochoa Gonzalez (ERDC)

 ## Background
-This dataset was compiled by combining published sources and geospatial analyst identification.
+This dataset was compiled by combining landform labels from published sources and labels generated through subjective interpretation of basemap imagery.
 Landform labels represent the dominant landform type within a 500m resolution grid cell.

 ## Field Descriptions
 **Point_ID**: A unique identification string associated with the point record.